Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 N: Download is performed unsandboxed as root, as file '/home/user/Downloads/docker-desktop.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
 ```
 however, you can ignore this message since it does not interfere with the installation.
-You can check whether or not the installation ended successfully, by using the command:
+Check whether or not the installation ended successfully, by using the command:
 ```
 docker --version
 ```